drhsqlite/fossil-mirror/www/hooks.md

      have already been committed and so there is nothing that the after-receive hook can do to block them.

+  *  The after-receive hooks are intended to be run on a server to start up a background testing or CI process.
+But they can also be run on the client side.
+The key point is that after-receive hooks are invoked by backoffice, so backoffice must be running in order to fire after-receive hooks.

   *  The exit code from the after-receive script is ignored.

-  *  The standard intput to the after-receive script is a list of new artifacts, one per line.
+  *  The standard intput to the after-receive hook is a list of new artifacts, one per line.
 The first token on each line is the hash of the new artifact.
 After the hash is a human-readable text description of what the artifact represents.